auth0/docs/articles/rules/index.md

 Rules can also be created by creating a POST request to `/api/v2/rules` using the [Management APIv2](https://auth0.com/docs/api/management/v2#!/Rules/post_rules).

-This call takes a `body` parameter which contains:
+This will creates a new rule according to the JSON object received in body, which contains:

-**name**: A `String` value, this field is the name of the rule.
+**name**: A `string` value, this field is the name of the rule.
 Can only contain alphanumeric characters, spaces and '-'.
 Can neither start nor end with '-' or spaces.

-**script**: A `String` value this is the script that contains the rule's code, as seen in some of the examples on this page.
+**script**: A `string` value this is the script that contains the rule's code, as seen in some of the examples on this page.
 This is the same as what you would enter when creating a new rule using the [dashboard](${uiURL}/#/rules/create).

-**order**: This field is optional and contains a `Number`.
+**order**: This field is optional and contains a `number`.
 This number represents the rule's order in relation to other rules.
 A rule with a lower order than another rule executes first.
 If no order is provided it will automatically be one greater than the current maximum.

 **enabled**: This field can contain an optional `boolean`.
 If true if the rule will be turned on, false otherwise.